 Search engines makes knowledge management look easy.
 It takes advantage of a vast, internationally connected knowledge base (also known as the internet).
 You just enter a topic and get the information you need.
 Bam.
 Done.
 But for your company, knowledge management can get, well, complicated.

-Knowledge management is just what the name implies.
-It’s all about creating, curating, sharing, utilizing and managing knowledge across your whole company and, heck, even across industries.
-It's important to remember that knowledge management is a constant cycle, taking knowledge that's tacit or implicit, and enabling its availability in the form explicit knowledge.
+It's important to remember that knowledge management is a constant cycle of taking knowledge that's tacit or implicit, and enabling its availability in the form of explicit knowledge.
 Say what?
 Let's take a step back and understand the 3 different types of knowledge that exist.

 Tacit knowledge is knowledge that stems from personal experience, context, or practice.
 This type of knowledge is stuck in your brain, making it hard to communicate to others.
 Since tacit knowledge is based on experience and intuition, like speaking another language, it's a huge competitive advantage and a huge challenge when implementing knowledge management systems.